mitodl/edx-sysadmin/README.rst

 -----------------

 Contributions are very welcome.
-Even though they were written with ``edx-platform`` in mind, the guidelines should be followed for all Open edX projects.
+Even though they were written with ``edx-platform`` in mind, the guidelines should be followed in all Open edX projects including this plugin.